Ephraim Bacon: African expedition

-Bacon and Androus chartered a schooner, the Augusta, to search southern Sierra Leone for a site.
+Bacon and Andrus chartered a schooner, the Augusta, to search southern Sierra Leone for a site.
 Bacon attempted to encourage more emigrants to the expedition by compiling an account of his work, entitled Abstract of a Journal of E. Bacon, Assistant Agent of the United States, to Africa, which was published in Washington DC in 1821.
 Bacon noted the religious fervour of the Sierra Leoneans, describing how they spent all day in church on Sundays.

 Flight to Barbados

 With negotiations ongoing the ACS sent Eli Ayres to help the expedition secure land.
-Upon his arrival he found that Androus and Winn had died of fever and Bacon, who had also been afflicted, had fled the colony.
+Upon his arrival he found that Andrus and Winn had died of fever and Bacon, who had also been afflicted, had fled the colony.
 Bacon had found a British vessel which provided him passage to Barbados; he later recovered and returned to the United States.
 The colonists Bacon had abandoned were distrustful of the ACS and its officers; even after threatened by Ayres many refused to join him and remained as residents of Sierra Leone.

 The ACS persuaded President James Monroe to have Stockton take over negotiations.
 Stockton secured land at Cape Mesurado from King Peter of the Dey at gunpoint, in exchange for goods worth less than $300.
 This site grew into the colony of Liberia.